mimblewimble/grin/doc/build-gcloud.md

 ## Syncing the Grin node

-When the build has completed, move `grin.toml` to the release directory, and launch the grin node:
+When the build has completed, move `grin.toml` to the release directory, and launch the Grin node:
 ```
 mv grin.toml target/release
 cd target/release